MichaelHan38/michaelhan38.github.io/_posts/2022-05-17-HCI-Final-Project.markdown

 Based on the questionnaire, we made the following modifications to the prototype.
 The resulting prototype is subsequently shown in Figure 4:
 - FAQ navigation button added to the top navbar
-- The “Computer,” “Phones,” and “Smart Homes” categories were removed and integrated as subcategories within the greater “Electronic” category
+- “Computer,” “Phones,” and “Smart Homes” categories were removed and integrated as subcategories within the greater “Electronic” category
-- Icon for “Kitchen” category replaced with more fitting one
 - Implemented tutorial pages for prototype onboarding
 - Added "add to cart" button to each item